md3629/Data-Science/README.md

 The repository explores Monte Carlo simulation for predictive analytics, emphasizing its application under uncertainty.<br>
 Detailed discussions and experiments are conducted, highlighting the process and significance of Monte Carlo simulation.
-A specific problem is addressed: determining the real option value of a capital investment project using the least-squares Monte Carlo simulation method.

  ### Service costing in R using Power BI